- Garden / Landscaping / Patio — 222

 by Guest on Dec 17, 2010

-With this site I will tell you how I made my Home Build Solar System for a fraction of the shop price and how you can made your own system, it’s much more easy than you think.
-The building process is quiet simple (when you’ve got a little technical background) and the to be used materials you can mostly buy locally.
+With this site I will tell you how I made my Home Build Solar System for a fraction of the shop price and how you can make your own system, it’s much easier than you think.
+The building process is quite simple (when you’ve got a little technical background) and the to be used materials you can mostly buy locally.

 This all not only harm the environment but also my bank account as I am using electricity for nothing.

-Than the price of solar systems appear to be horrendous, far too much that the system ever would produce in its estimated 20 year lifespan.
+Then the price of solar systems appears to be horrendous, far too much that the system ever would produce in its estimated 20-year lifespan.

 So I tried to get governmental grants for this project but grants for those kinds of systems where limited and did I miss out.

-But I still wanted a solar system but I didn’t wanted to pay the high price, so I decided to build the panels myself.
+But I still wanted a solar system but I didn’t want to pay the high price, so I decided to build the panels myself.

-Yes you see this right, I wanted to build my own solar system and I can tell you now it’s possible and well with materials bought local in DIY shops and easy to obtain parts from the Internet.
+Yes, you see this right, I wanted to build my solar system and I can tell you now it’s possible and well with materials bought locally in DIY shops and easy to obtain parts from the Internet.

-No I’m not a technical wonder and I don’t have lots of experience working with electricity, I just looked around and taught myself how solar panels are made, how other might have done it and made out of this a workable plan of how I could do it.
+No, I’m not a technical wonder and I don’t have lots of experience working with electricity, I just looked around and taught myself how solar panels are made, how others might have done it and made out of this a workable plan of how I could do it.

 Start of the challenge